odyzeo/interview/README.md

 We are fans of [BEM](http://getbem.com/), [Vue](https://vuejs.org/v2/style-guide/),
 [Icomoon](https://icomoon.io/app/#/select), [normalize.css](https://github.com/necolas/normalize.css/).

-Create GitHub account if you don't have one and send your account to [Zombi](mailto:tomas.zamba@odyzeo.com). soo he will give you access.
+Create GitHub account if you don't have one and send your account to [Zombi](mailto:tomas.zamba@odyzeo.com), he will give you access.

 Push your assignment as branch `feature/{firstname.lastname}` to this repo and create pull request.